-As with all such publications, in order for the booklet to be designed, laid out, edited, proofed, and printed well before Design Day (which is on Friday, April 25, 2014), you will need to submit your team's copy and artwork to Dr. D. much earlier, in particular, by Friday, February 14, 2014.
+As with all such publications, in order for the booklet to be designed, laid out, edited, proofed, and printed well before Design Day (which is on Friday, April 28, 2017), you will need to submit your team's copy and artwork to Dr. D. much earlier, in particular, by 4:00 a.m.
+Friday, October 13.
+(Note that this is effectively the night of Thursday, October 12.)